This blog post was updated on September 28, 2022.

 - Children’s Tylenol/Ibuprofen

-- Hand sanitizer (I keep one hanging on my backpack at all times – and the spray version is especially good for kids!)
+- Hand sanitizer (keep one hanging on your backpack at all times – and the spray version is especially good for kids!)

 - Small first-aid kit (include anti-itch cream, Band-Aids, tweezers)